Jazys/instagen/docs/supabase-auth-explained.md

 # Supabase Authentication Flow Explained

-This document explains the authentication system implemented in the application, which uses Supabase for authentication and session management.
+This document explains the optimized authentication system implemented in the application, which uses Supabase for authentication and session management.
 The authentication flow is managed through several key files:

 1. `src/lib/auth.ts` - Core authentication utility functions
 2. `src/middleware.ts` - Next.js middleware for route protection